sbzsilva/IST105-Assignment9/README.md

-# IST105 Assignment 9: Cisco DNA Center Network Automation
+# Cisco DNA Center Network Automation App

-## Description
+## Overview
-This is a Django web application that demonstrates network automation using Cisco DNA Center REST API.
-The application provides a web interface to authenticate with Cisco DNA Center, list network devices, and view interface details for specific devices.
-All interactions are logged to a MongoDB database.
+This Django web application demonstrates network automation capabilities using the Cisco DNA Center REST API.
+It provides a user-friendly interface to interact with Cisco's DNA Center platform, allowing network administrators to view network devices, analyze interface configurations, and track all operations through comprehensive logging.

+Whether you're a network engineer exploring automation possibilities or a developer learning network programmability, this application offers a practical example of integrating with enterprise networking platforms.

-## Features
+## Key Features
-- Authentication with Cisco DNA Center sandbox
+- **Cisco DNA Center Integration**: Seamless authentication and communication with Cisco DNA Center
-- Retrieve and display network device inventory
+- **Network Device Management**: View comprehensive inventory of network devices managed by DNA Center
-- Fetch and analyze interface configurations for specific devices
+- **Interface Analysis**: Detailed inspection of device interfaces and their configurations
-- MongoDB integration for logging all API interactions
+- **Operation Logging**: All actions are automatically logged to MongoDB for audit and troubleshooting
-- Responsive web interface with Django templates
+- **Responsive Web Interface**: Clean, intuitive UI built with Django templates
-- Deployment scripts for AWS EC2 instances
+- **Cloud Deployment Ready**: Includes scripts for easy deployment to AWS EC2 instances

+## How It Works
+The application connects to Cisco's DNA Center sandbox environment to retrieve real network data.
+Users can authenticate with the system, browse network devices, and examine interface details for any device.
+Every interaction is recorded in MongoDB, providing a complete audit trail of all operations.

+This makes it ideal for:
+- Learning network automation concepts
+- Prototyping Cisco DNA Center integrations
+- Monitoring network device configurations
+- Tracking changes in network infrastructure

+## Technology Stack
+- **Backend**: Python/Django
+- **Frontend**: HTML/CSS with Django Templates
+- **Database**: MongoDB for operation logging
+- **APIs**: Cisco DNA Center REST API
+- **Deployment**: AWS EC2 ready with provided scripts

+## Getting Started

-## Prerequisites
+### Prerequisites
 - Python 3.8+
 - Django 5.2+
 - MongoDB
-- AWS CLI configured (for EC2 deployment)
+- AWS CLI configured (for cloud deployment)

-## Setup Instructions

-### Local Development Setup
+### Quick Start
 1. Clone the repository:
    ```
    git clone https://github.com/sbzsilva/IST105-Assignment9.git